MuskaanJain2021/INVERTED_SEARCH/README.md

+Got it!
+I'll revise the README to remove references to the file names you haven't used.
+Here's the updated version:

+---

 # InvertedSearch

 ## Overview

-**InvertedSearch** is a powerful tool designed to optimize search functionality by utilizing an inverted index data structure.
+**InvertedSearch** is a tool designed to optimize search functionality by utilizing an inverted index data structure.
 This approach enables rapid full-text searches by mapping words to their locations within a set of documents.
 Instead of scanning every document, the system uses an index to quickly locate relevant files, significantly improving search speed and efficiency.

 ## Goals